mikeroswell/Hill-BEF/README.md

 Hill numbers can clarify mechanisms underlying BEF relationships.

-# Repo Organization
+## Repo Organization

 Four directories.
 Anything used in the published manuscript is contained in "code", "data", or possibly "figures".
-"Rmds" contains notes and ideas not included directly in the MS. Within the three directories with publication-relevatnt content, the content for the published MS will be at the top level of the directories, additional files from manuscript preparation may be found in "archive" subdirectories.
+"Rmds" contains notes and ideas not included directly in the MS. Within the three directories with publication-relevant content, the content for the published MS will be at the top level of the directories, additional files from manuscript preparation may be found in "archive" subdirectories.
 - "code/" contains .R files for data wrangling, analysis, and producing figures.